-GMAT Counselors at BYJU’s are often asked by future MBA aspirants that – “How relevant is your Tablet-based GMAT Preparation Course?”, and “how to prepare for GMAT being a working professional?”
+GMAT Counselors at BYJU’s are often asked the following question by future MBA aspirants – “How relevant is your Tablet-based GMAT Preparation Course?”, and “how to prepare for GMAT being a working professional?”

-We believe in a quality education that suits you, which is convenient and most flexible for the GMAT aspirants.
-The GMAT aspirants are the working professionals, who have been detached from the studies, say for five years or more than that.
-They are mostly individuals whose daily routine comprises of spending more than eight hours in the office, going through long meeting hours, bearing the anxiety to meet up the deadline are all a part of daily routine one faces.
+We believe in a quality education that suits the students, which is convenient and most flexible for the GMAT aspirants.
+The GMAT aspirants are usually working professionals, who have been detached from studies, say for five years or more than that.
+They are mostly individuals whose daily routine comprises of spending more than eight hours in the office, going through long meeting hours, battling anxiety to meet deadlines etc.

-1. Convenient: On-line classes are very convenient for the adult learners as the internet has turned up everything into it.
-It is not at all time-bound study schedule that one has to follow in the classroom lectures.
+- Convenience: Online classes are very convenient for the adult learners as the internet contains every information you may require just a click away.
+It is not a time-bound study schedule which one has to follow in the classroom lectures.
 Online classes save your energy, fuel and time.
-It saves you from the hassle of driving to classrooms and attending the class for next couple of hours.
-On-line classes become the part of the virtual world where they form discussion boards like Quora, ask questions, give answers, participate in the debates on the hot topics.
+It saves you from the hassle of driving to classrooms and attending classes for the next couple of hours.
+Online classes have become part of the virtual world where you can form discussion boards on platforms like Quora, ask questions, give answers, participate in the debates on the hot topics.
 You no longer have to adhere to any rigid coaching class timings or worry about not being able to attend classes due to your other commitments.
 You have the option to study whenever and wherever you please.
 You need not depend on the availability of the teacher, the schedules of the classes etc when you want to study.
 Your online classroom is available for you 24*7 and just a click away.

-3. Flexible: Online classrooms are very flexible in terms of time slots, subjects teaching modes.
+- Flexible: Online classrooms are very flexible in terms of time slots, subjects teaching modes.
 One more advantage is that if you have skipped one class due to any reason, or if you’re unable to grasp few points at the same time; you can record it or watch it later on their official websites.
 While learning in the classroom is monotonous where you are bound to pay attention and there is no option for a recap.
 As already mentioned above it is relatively easier for you to study online since there are no factors like stringent class timings, professors availability etc obstructing you from your preparation.
 It is feasible to commence learning at your preferred time and for the duration, you will be able to allocate for the same.
 You need not follow the same study plan which the professor is teaching, you can choose the topics you would like to learn according to your strengths and weaknesses.
 You also have options like online forums where you can seek assistance if you have any doubts about the topics you are learning.